Secured Loan Rates

 Full Application

-Rates shown are representative and subject to status.
-Monthly payments are illustrative only based on the initial rate over the full term.
-Your actual rate will depend on your circumstances.
+Rates shown are illustrative only and depend on your personal credit profile and circumstances.
+All loans are subject to affordability assessment and credit checks.
+Monthly payments shown are based on the initial rate over the full term.
 APRC is variable.

 A secured loan (also known as a homeowner loan or second charge mortgage) allows UK homeowners to borrow against the equity in their property — typically from £5,000 to £500,000 over 1 to 30 years.
 Because the loan is secured against your home, lenders can offer lower interest rates than unsecured personal loans.
 Use the comparison tool above to adjust your loan amount, term, and LTV to see live indicative rates from our panel of FCA-regulated lenders.
 Comparing rates here uses a soft credit search only, so your credit score is not affected.